-1. Qualitative disclosure 1.1 A summary discussion of the bank's approach to assessing the adequacy of its capital to support current and future activities. i) The Bank is subject to Capital Adequacy guidelines of RBI, which are based on the framework of Basel Committee on Banking Supervision.
-As per Basel III guidelines the minimum capital required to be maintained by the Bank is 9.625 percent with minimum Common Equity Tier 1 (CET1) of 6.125% as on March 2016.
-Stress analysis is conducted on half yearly basis or as required to see the impact on capital adequacy ratio (CAR) in near to medium horizon. ii) ii) The Bank assesses its capital requirement based on business projections and opportunities for growth that are in line with the strategic intent of the Bank.
-The business projections are mapped to credit, market and operational risks which allows for assignment of regulatory capital besides providing capital headroom to meet growth projections.
-As part of the Internal Capital Adequacy Assessment Process (ICAAP), Bank also assesses adequacy of capital under stress conditions for gauging the adequacy of capital to support not only three primary risks of credit, market and operational risk but other residual risks like interest rate risk in banking book, liquidity risk, credit concentration risk, strategic risk and reputational risk.
-2. Quantitative Disclosures Amount in ₹ million 2.1 Capital requirements for credit risk • 49900.3 Portfolio subjected to standardized approach • • 49900.3 Portfolios subjected to the IRB approaches Nil Securitization exposures Nil 2.2 Sta Capital requirement for market risk (under indardized duration approach) • 2146.1 1 Interest rate risk Interest rate risk Interest rate risk Interest rate risk • 1774.4 Interest rate risk Foreign exchange risk (including gold) 1774.4 30.6 2.3 Foreign exchange risk (including gold)Equity risk • 30.6
+1 1 Qualitative disclosure A summary discussion of the bank's approach to its capital to support current and future activities. fi n C i) The Bank is subject to Capital Adequacy guidelines of RBI, which are based on the framework of Basel Committee on Banking Supervision.
+As per Basel III guidelines the minimum capital required to be maintained by the Bank is 10.25 percent with minimum Common Equity Tier 1 (CET1) of 6.75% as on March 2017.
+Stress analysis is conducted on half yearly basis or as required to see the impact on capital adequacy ratio (CAR) in near to medium horizon. b a p E a c ii) The Bank assesses its capital requirement based on business projections a opportunities for growth that are in line with the strategic intent of the Bank.
+T business projections are mapped to credit, market and operational risks which allows assignment of regulatory capital besides providing capital headroom to meet grow projections.
+As part of the Internal Capital Adequacy Assessment Process (ICAAI Bank also assesses adequacy of capital under stress conditions for gauging t adequacy of capital to support not only three primary risks of credit, market a operational risk but other residual risks like interest rate risk in banking book, liquid risk, credit concentration risk, strategic risk and reputational risk.
+2. C Quantitative Disclosures Amount in ₹ million 2.1 Capital requirements for credit risk • 52894.2 • Portfolio subjected to standardized approach • 52894.2 • 52894.2 • · · · • Portfolio subjected to standardized approach • 52894.2 • • Portfolio subjected to standardized approach Portfolios subjected to the IRB approaches • 52894.2 • Nil • • 2.2 Stand Portfolio subjected to standardized approach Portfolios subjected to the IRB approaches Securitization exposures Capital requirement for market risk (under 52894.2 Nil Nil • 2.2 Stand Portfolio subjected to standardized approach Portfolios subjected to the IRB approaches Securitization exposures Capital requirement for market risk (under dardized duration approach) 52894.2 Nil Nil 2842.4 • 2.2 Stand • Portfolio subjected to standardized approach Portfolios subjected to the IRB approaches Securitization exposures Capital requirement for market risk (under dardized duration approach) Interest rate risk 52894.2 Nil Nil 2842.4 2272.0 • 2.2 Stand • Portfolio subjected to standardized approach Portfolios subjected to the IRB approaches Securitization exposures Capital requirement for market risk (under dardized duration approach) Interest rate risk Foreign exchange risk (including gold) 52894.2 Nil Nil 2842.4 2272.0 0.0

-2.4 Common Equity Tier 1, Tier 1 and Total Capital ratios: Name of the Entity Common Equity Tier 1 ratio Tier 1 ratio Total capital ratio J&K Bank Ltd 10.60% 10.60% 11.81%
+2.4 Common Equity Tier 1, Tier 1 and Total Capital ratios: Name of the Entity Common Equity Tier 1 ratio Tier 1 ratio Total capital ratio J&K Bank Ltd 8.70% 8.70% 10.80%